Application for Graduate Study

 - Writing Sample

-- A Statement of Purpose: A two page personal staement indicating your professional experience, professional interest, academic achievements, honors, awards, publications, and extracurricular activities.
+- A two-page personal statement indicating your professional experience, professional interest, academic achievements, honors, awards, publications, and extracurricular activities.

 *Every applicant must have an official transcript sent directly to the department from every undergraduate and graduate institution where courses have been taken.